 Another benefit of making the food labels is that you can set them all out ahead of time and figure out exactly where all of the food will be placed.
 When it's time to fill bowls and dishes, there are no decisions to make--just read the labels, and that's where it goes.
 I set out the labeled empty bowls matched with serving utensils at their assigned place ahead of time.
 When it was party time, it was great not to be scrambling around for anything--it was already figured out and in place.

 Because we had these parties in October and November and I'd already decorated our house for fall, I just stuck with an autumn theme for decorating.
 (See my previous post about easy fall decorations.)
 However, if we had this menu at a different time of year, I would have Mexican themed decorations.

 Stand-up Event Tables

 I mentioned earlier that we wanted this party to be informal and encourage people to walk around and get acquainted.
 So we didn't want tables and chairs that would encourage people to sit and stay put.
 Yet, we didn't want guests to be frustrated trying to juggle plates and glasses with no place to set them.
 These stand-up tables were the perfect solution.
 Guests stood around them as they ate, but also moved around and visited.
 We had 1 in our dining room and 3 in our living room.
-I looked into renting cocktail tables, but it turned out to be considerably less expensive to purchase these tables at Sam's.
+I looked into renting cocktail tables, but it turned out to be considerably less expensive to purchase these tables.
 And, now we'll have them for future parties.
 They fold up compactly for easy storage, too.
-(Click here for link to Sam's event tables--I'm not sure if they're available where you are, but this gives you an idea of what I'm talking about.)
+(The tables were available at a local Sams, but I found a better price on Amazon.)